vaibhavv144/BridgeLabz_2115001077/README.md

 * Read About General Algorithm Best Practices and Time and space Complexity Optimization
 * Read About Runtime Analysis, Understanding Big-O Notation,Time Complexity Analysis, Space Complexity Analysis
 * Solved some practice problems based on Assignment.

+## Task 26: DATE: 18-02-2025
+* Read About Generic class in C#
+* Solved some practice problems based on Assignment.